DataVolumeXYZ/DataVolumeXYZ/_posts/2024-09-02-DataDojo-PowerBI-CommunityOfPractice-05.md

 {% include aligner.html images="../../../assets/img/data-dojo/report-template-72060c18-e82b-447e-87d5-06721145b18c_cropped.jpg" column="auto" %}

+## Overview

+The Data Dojo Report Template is a comprehensive Power BI report template that we provide to the Data Dojo members to give them a sturdy foundation upon which to develop reports of their own.
+It's designed to be simple, versatile, and user-friendly, with a focus on best practices in data visualization, data modeling, and report design.

+The template includes a variety of features, like a handful of example report pages, a hidden Notes page, sample data imported from a flat file and modeled in a proper star schema, a designated date dimension for proper Time Intelligence calculations, explicit DAX measures, conditional formatting, slicers in various configurations, scrims, overlays, and more.
+It also incorporates several more advanced features, like a custom Power Query function for importing tables from Power Platform Dataflows, and an integrated VertiPaq Analyzer for model performance tuning.

+The Data Dojo Power BI Report Template is intended to be a starting point for report development, and users are encouraged to customize it to suit their specific needs and preferences.
+It is also constantly under development, with new features and improvements being added regularly based on feedback from the Data Dojo members and the Power BI community at large.

 ## Report Pages

 <!-- TODO: Add list of demo report pages, descriptions, and screenshots -->